achan211/CSCI3100-Proj/backend/README.md

 Step 0 :
-First , you need to add a .env file under to backend folder
+First , you need to add a .env file under the backend folder

 inside the .env file, add the follwing code: